virtu/darkseed/README.md

 Unfortunately I haven't found a way to integrate Onion and I2P addresses in DNS NS records, so nameservers have to be specified manually for now.

+NOTE: Due to shenanigans with DNS (DOS attacks where attackers spoof UDP source IPs in small DNS packets to overwhelm a target with large replies), the demo `darkseed` instance is rate limited to five requests per minute using `fail2ban` with a ban time of one hour.

 ### Tor

 Instances are reachable under the following addresses: